Kamares Practical Information Summation

 Bars:

 The Old Captain My hang-out of choice.
 Classical music at sunset with a nice view of the bay.
-Can get wild late at night when people lose their inhibitions.
+It can get wild late at night when people lose their inhibitions.
 Featured in the Legend of the Sifnos Monster and Sifnos Basketball.
 Owned by my pals Tony and Lefteris and run by Kelly from Oklahoma.

 Folie: On the far side of the bay.
 Sort of a multi-purpose snackbar, restaurant, bar.